Got a mission in mind? Make it possible with our day tours and bespoke individual and group adventures.

 The disused saltpans near the town of Barbate are now a thriving nature reserve, and a visit here promised a lovely selection of waders, gulls and terns whatever the season.
 Depending on the time of year you can expect Collared Pratincoles, Black-winged Stilts, Kentish Plover, Eurasian Stone-curlews, Curlew Sandpiper and Little Stint, Audouin´s and Slender-billed Gulls, Caspian, Sandwich and Little Terns – not to mention an array of lankier birds such as Greater Flamingoes and Eurasian Spoonbills!
 From here, for those in the know, its also just a short trip to visit flocks of Northern Bald Ibis – one of the world´s rarest birds, now doing well in this area thanks to a successful reintroduction programme.

-Doñana National Park – east of the Guadalquivir
+Doñana Natural Park – east of the Guadalquivir

 Explore the salt pans and lagoons of the eastern side of Doñana during a day trip from the Tarifa area.
 This area offers stunning birding, and a chance to pick up many of the area´s sought-after species such as Little Swift, White-headed Duck, Marbled Duck and Red-knobbed Coot, with amazing close-up views on private lagoons.
 The salt pans of Bonanza are alive with huge flocks of migrating and resident waders, gulls and terns, which depending on the time of year include Curlew Sandpiper, Little Stint, Kentish Plover, Black-winged Stilt, Audouin´s and Slender-billed Gulls – and of course large flocks of gorgeous Greater Flamingoes!